Other taxes

 Tax exempted are generally purchases by nearest relatives, regardless of the amount, provided that notification is made to the tax office within 6 months.
 In the case of cash donations, necessary payment into a bank account for exemption.
 Failure to report donation may result in 20% penalties from fair market value of donation.

-Obtained residential buildings or premises may be tax-free under certain conditions (quite strict).
+Obtained residential buildings or premises may be tax-free under certain conditions.

 Property transfer tax